tinymce/tinymce-docs/migration-from-4x.md

 ### Custom Context Forms

-A ContextForm consists of an input field, and a series of related buttons.
+ContextForm consists of an input field and a series of related buttons.
 Context forms can be shown wherever a context toolbar can be shown.
 Also, when a context form is registered containing a `launch` configuration, a special context toolbar button with name ``form:${name}`` is registered which will launch that particular context form.
-ContextForms are a generalisation of the `Insert Link` form that existed in the original [inlite](https://www.tiny.cloud/docs/themes/inlite/#quicklink) theme from TinyMCE 4.
+ContextForms are a generalization of the `Insert Link` form that existed in the original [inlite](https://www.tiny.cloud/docs/themes/inlite/#quicklink) theme from TinyMCE 4.

 ## Plugins